djmango/starfinder/README.md

 For other catalogs that satisfy the optimizer's requirements, simply replace the index values above with the column indexes for those items in your catalog's data file.

+If view changes, you will need to re-optimize with new fov_max.

 ### Optimizer command-line arguments

 | Flag         | Description                  | Default                   | Notes                        |